microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/00-setup/demo-setup.md

 - [ ] Clean up demo environment / delete local Codespace instance - ** Do NOT commit any changes to the repository main branch! **
 - [ ] Reset you local MCP Server installations
-- [ ] Unassign issue _[Add a User Interface (UI) to the Product Store Demo Application #2](https://github.com/microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/issues/2)_ from the Coding Agent on the repository ready for the next delivery
+- [ ] Unassign issue _[Add a User Interface (UI) to the Product Store Demo Application #2](https://github.com/microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/issues/2)_ from the Cloud Agent on the repository ready for the next delivery
 - [ ] Collect feedback for future improvements
 - [ ] Update setup instructions based on experience